PAPERS, PRE-PRINTS, REVIEWS

 Neutralization of SARS-CoV-2 and zoonotic coronavirus threats by mosaic nanoparticle vaccination

-outbreaks.
-Display of RBD mixtures on the same virus-like
+Display of RBD mixtures on the same virus-like particle induces

 A COVID-19 vaccine candidate using SpyCatcher multimerization of the SARS-CoV-2 spike protein receptor-binding domain